 Potential Injury: Running, jumping, falling, lifting, crouching, and other physical demands of sports can easily overextend the spine and injure the lower back.
-Exercises that strengthen the core can keep the lower back healthy and pain free.
+Exercises that strengthen the core can prevent lower back pain.

-Sitting too much can decondition the abdominal and gluteal muscles.
-This creates added pressure on the spinal column.
+Sitting too much can decondition the abdominal and gluteal muscles, putting added pressure on the spinal column.

-Preventing it: Carefully performed yoga and abdominal exercises can build up the abs and strengthen the lower back.
-Before participating in sports, stretches such as child’s pose, knee-to-chest, and pirformis can loosen the lower back, helping to prevent strain.
+Prevention: Carefully performed yoga and abdominal exercises can build up the abs and strengthen the lower back.

 Potential injury: As people age, injured and achy knees resulting from wear and tear on the meniscus, the main ligament in the knee located under the kneecap, is more common.

-Age-related tissue degeneration, such as cartilage breakdown resulting from loss of fluid, increases the risk of meniscus strains and tears.
+Age-related tissue degeneration, such as cartilage breakdown resulting from fluid loss, increases the risk of meniscus strains and tears.

-Preventing it: Weight-bearing exercises using technically sound exercise form strengthens the knee area and decreases the risk of injury.
+Prevention: Weight-bearing exercises using technically-sound exercise form strengthens the knee area and decrease the risk of injury.

-Potential injury: The group of muscles and tendons in the shoulder known as the rotator cuff is the easiest area of the shoulder to injure.
+Potential injury: The most injury-prone area in the shoulder is the group of muscles and tendons known as the rotator cuff.

 Potential injury: The dreaded pulled and torn hamstring.
-Weekend and seasonal athletes young and old know all about it.
+Aging weekend and seasonal athletes know all about it.